arrayio/array-io-keychain/README.md

 #### System requirements

-- Linux mint 18.3 or newer

 - Ubuntu 16.04 or newer

 - Debian 9 or newer

+- Linux Mint 18.3 or newer

 **Coming soon**